ASQ | FIRST MONDAYS

 with Lead Brewer, Jared Williamson

-Join the Arianna String Quartet and Lead Brewer Jared Williamson for the sixth annual “Art of the Brew”, Monday May 4th at 7 PM at the Schlafly Tap Room, 2100 Locust Street.
-The Arianna String Quartet will play chamber music masterpieces, selected specifically to pair with six favorite Schlafly beers, and talk with Schlafly Lead Brewer Jared Williamson about how the ingredients that create great music and great beer are not as different as you might expect.
+Join the Arianna String Quartet and Lead Brewer Jared Williamson for the seventh annual “Art of the Brew”, Monday May 4th at 7 PM at the Schlafly Tap Room, 2100 Locust Street.
+The Arianna String Quartet will play six chamber music masterpieces, selected specifically to pair with Jared’s curated selection of six favorite Schlafly beers, and discuss how the ingredients that create great music and great beer are not as different as you might expect.
 This evening of distinctive Schlafly brews and inspiring string quartets has become a St. Louis spring tradition and an audience favorite!